jacksonwalters/orbit-space-homology/README.md

 # orbit-space-homology
-Given a convex polyhedral space X and a finite linear group G, compute the (simplicial) homology of the orbit space X/G. Computes a Dirichlet fundamental domain and refines triangulation by including extra vertices which are fixed by the action of G.
+Given a convex polyhedral space X and a finite linear group G, computes the (simplicial) homology of the orbit space X/G. Computes a Dirichlet fundamental domain and refines triangulation by including extra vertices which are fixed by the action of G.

 This code was originally written for the case of unlabled networks with non-negative, real edge weights where X=(R_+)^N, N = n choose 2 = #edges, G=\Sigma_n \subset \Sigma_N, the edge permutations induced by permuting vertices.